udacity/RoboND-Rover-Project/ProjectReport.md

 * `perception_step()` function within the `perception.py` has image processing functions to create a map and update `Rover()` object
 * `decision_step()` function within the `decision.py` has conditional statements that take into consideration the outputs of the `perception_step()` in deciding how to issue throttle, brake and steering commands to Rover object.
 * drive_rover.py Iterates on perception and decision functions until rover does a reasonable job of navigating and mapping.
+# More detailed steps can be found under Readme.md

 [//]: # (Image References)